Texas Tech University

 Selling, Solicitation, Advertisements, and Printed Materials

-Advertisements, sales, displays, or distributions of publications on campus are not permitted without approval unless provided for by University policy or law.
+Advertisements, sales, displays, or distributions of publications on campus are not permitted without approval unless provided for by university policy or law.
 Neither residents, nor off-campus salespersons, are permitted to solicit room-to-room, through the mailboxes or through the posting of flyers.
-Please report the presence of door-to-door salespersons in the residence hall to 911 and the hall office or a staff member immediately.
+Please report the presence of door-to-door salespersons in the residence halls to 911 and the hall office or a staff member immediately.
 Residence hall students may not post flyers selling personal items in the halls or on their doors but rather, must go to the designated board in the Student Union Building for posting.
 Student rooms may not be used for commercial purposes.

 Requests for solicitation by official student organizations and university departments must be submitted at: Texas Tech University :: University Student Housing :: Solicitation Form (ttu.edu).
 Requests include posters and printed materials, tabling, and fundraising or collection drives.